Richard Óg de Burgh, 2nd Earl of Ulster: Earl of Ulster

 Richard's daughter Elizabeth became the second wife of King Robert the Bruce of Scotland.
 However, this did not stop Richard from leading his forces from Ireland to support England's King Edward I in his Scottish campaigns; Edward captured Elizabeth in 1306, but in order to gain the support of Richard, Edward only put Elizabeth under house arrest.
 When the forces of Edward Bruce invaded Ulster in 1315, the Red Earl led a force against him, but suffered defeat at Connor in Antrim.
+In 1316, Robert de Nottingham, then Mayor of Dublin, suspicious of the Earl attacked St. Mary's Abbey, Dublin where the Earl was visiting.
+De Burgh was suspected of having brought Edward Bruce, who was then marching on Dublin, to Ireland.
+Several of de Burgh's men were killed before he was captured, and as the monks were suspected of supporting Bruce, the abbey was laid waste.
 The invasion of Bruce and the uprising of Felim McHugh O'Connor in Connacht left Richard virtually without authority in his lands, but O'Connor was killed in 1316 at the Second Battle of Athenry.
-The result was that Richard was able to recover Ulster after the defeat of Bruce at Faughart.
+The result was that Richard was able to recover Ulster after the defeat of Bruce at Faughart in 1318.

 Richard died on 29 July 1326 at Athassel Priory, near Cashel, County Tipperary.